 Erin’s interest in the Spanish language and culture grew from her exposure to Spanish exchange students who were housed with her family annually durning her childhood.
 At the age of 16 she returned to Spain’s Basque region with a former exchange student to get to know the country and her exchange sister’s family.
 It was love at first tapa!
 Although she had only had one year of Spanish language learning prior to this experience, her passion for languages was only further enflamed by those 3 weeks in el País Vasco.

 As an undergraduate she studied both History and Spanish.
 She returned to Spain to take a summer course that focused on Golden Age Theatre and featured performances at the Almagro Festival de Teatro Clásico.
 She continued her studies at Western University Canada (formerly the University of Western Ontario) as a Master’s student and once again returned to Spain to work on a thesis that combined her love of history and the Spanish language, through archival research at the Archivo de Indias in Sevilla.
-During this time she live in Huelva, Spain and took classes at the Universidad de Huelva.
+During this time she lived in Huelva, Spain and took classes at the Universidad de Huelva.
 She tries to return to Spain regularly to work in the archives and the Biblioteca Nacional, but would like to spend more time traveling in South America soon.